 Now, the Canadians of Jupiter Hollow serve you real hefty Progressive Rock, with some metal infusions.
 And this on their first attempt at fame.

 Their furious debut EP Odyssey is a complex and captivating piece of work.
 And you will have to carve out some quality time for it to reveal its undoubted qualities.
 Not something for lazy Sunday afternoons, after the roast and potatoes have been consumed.

-This Southern Comfort laced and very tasty chunk of prog is just irresistibly irresistible.
+This Southern Comfort laced and very tasty chunk of prog is just irresistible.
 And they take the experimentation to the limit.
-Mixing a gazillion of styles in rapid succession, their tune suddenly disintegrates into a more brutal – and dare I say it – more metally fused sound, yet still strangely reminiscent of Steven Wilson on his best days.
+Mixing a gazillion styles in rapid succession, their tune suddenly disintegrates into a more brutal – and dare I say it – more metal-fused sound.
+Yet it is still strangely reminiscent of Steven Wilson on his best days.

-But don’t let that deter you from the rest of the offering: By and large Jupiter Hollow forcefully commit a Progressive Rock style that is well on its way to the top.
+But don’t let that deter you from the rest of the offering.
+By and large, Jupiter Hollow forcefully commit a Progressive Rock style that is well on its way to the top.
 No doubt about it.

 I really enjoyed listening to this blurb.
 If this is a prelude to the upcoming full length, then I can’t wait to get it.

 But let’s not waste more of your time.
 Here’s a taste of Odyssey.
 Have at it.